harrelfe/stan/notes.md

 <a name="ar1h"></a>

 FH question on homescedasticity of random effects:  With random effect for subject $i$ at the first time $t=1$ having variance $\sigma^2_\gamma$, we can use the recursive relationship $V(X_t) = \rho^2 V(X_{t-1}) + \sigma^2_\epsilon$ to get variances at other times, where $\sigma^2_\epsilon$ is the within-subject white noise variance.
 The variance of the random effect at time $t=2$ is $\rho^2 \sigma^2_\gamma + \sigma^2_\epsilon$ and equating the two successive variances results in $\sigma_\epsilon = \sigma_\gamma \sqrt{1 - \rho^2}$.
 The same equation results from equating the variance at $t=3$ to the variance at $t=2$.
 So it is reasonable to not make $\sigma_\epsilon$ a free parameter but instead to derive it from $\sigma_\gamma$ and $\rho$?
 Would this make posterior sampling behave much better too?

+<a name='serialto'></a>

+# Trade-offs for Various Longitudinal Model Formulations

+## Lee and Daniels Marginal PO State Transition Model
+* Simple interpretation, with a traditional intention-to-treat treatment effect parameter (odds ratio)
+* Doesn't require random effects to handle within-subject correlation
+* Harder to analyze non-uniform time spacing
+* Likelihood function is not expressible analytically, which adds to computational burden

+## AR(1)
+* Simple interpretation
+* Requires random effects
+* Possible posterior sampling problems
+* Hard to achieve high correlations on the raw Y scale, even when serial correlations on the linear predictor (logit) scale is very high.
+Must have high white noise variance $\sigma_\epsilon$ to get high correlation on Y within subject.

+## Ordinary Random Effects (Random Intercepts)
+* Simple interpretation
+* Requires random effects
+* Assumes equal correlation within subject independent of time spacing

+## Simple Serial Dependence Model on Y Scale
+* Simple likelihood
+* No random effects needed if one can assume that outcomes within subject are conditionally independent given previous outcomes
+* Can handle arbitrary within-subject correlation patters
+* Not possible to have a single parameter for treatment (such as OR)
+* Can marginalize model predicted values to get **covariate-specific** treatment differences in absolute cumulative risk at a **specific time**

 <a name="ppo"></a>